JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

 5. osTicket Requirements:
    - **PHP Manager for IIS (v1.5.0)**
      https://www.iis.net/downloads/community/2018/05/php-manager-150-for-iis-10
-     _Acts like a BIOS interface for PHP—makes enabling/disabling extensions simple._
+     _Think about it as a BIOS interface for PHP where it let's you toggle the settings instead of scouring through the raw config files and manually editing them each which is a big hassle._

    - **URL Rewrite Module 2.1 (x64)**
      https://www.iis.net/downloads/microsoft/url-rewrite
-     _Handles clean URLs—essential for page routing in osTicket._
+     _This is more like a GPS routing system for the website it will literally identify cleanly map URL's._

    - **PHP 7.3.8 Non-Thread Safe (VC15, x86)**
      https://windows.php.net/downloads/releases/php-7.3.8-nts-Win32-VC15-x86.zip
-     _The core language osTicket runs on—NTS version is ideal for IIS._
+     _If osTicket is the software we're using then PHP is the language that runs the software._

    - **MySQL Community Server 5.5.62 (Windows, 32‑bit MSI)**
      https://cdn.mysql.com//Downloads/MySQL-5.5/mysql-5.5.62-win32.msi
-     _Database engine that stores tickets, users, logs, and settings._
+     _It's basically the storage and filing system where it stores all the tickets, users, logs, and settings._

    - **Microsoft Visual C++ Redistributable 2015 (x86)**
      https://www.microsoft.com/en-us/download/details.aspx?id=48145
-     _Runtime components required by both PHP and MySQL._
+     _This is a device driver for PHP and MySQL that will make everything run well together._

    - **osTicket v1.15.8**
      https://osticket.com/osticket-v1-15-8-v1-16-3-available/
-     _The main help desk web application._
+     _The main software help desk web application that connects everything that you've installed._

    - **HeidiSQL (Latest Stable Installer)**
      https://www.heidisql.com/download.php
-     _A GUI-based MySQL database manager._
+     _Instead of using command-like SQL, it gives you a GUI to create databases and manage data it's basically similar to file explorer, but for MySQL._

 ---